 The following criteria must also be met:

-You submitted the support agreement for your life partner to us prior to your death and prior to your retirement.
+You submitted the beneficiary declaration for your life partner to us prior to your death and prior to your retirement.

 You moved in together prior to your retirement (same official place of residence).